rocky-linux/documentation/docs/guides/interoperability/import_rocky_to_wsl.md

 ## Prerequisites

-The Windows-Subsystem for Linux feature has to be enable.
+The Windows-Subsystem for Linux feature has to be enabled.
 This is possible with either of these options:

 - Open an administrative Terminal (either PowerShell or Command-Prompt) and run `wsl --install` ([ref.](https://docs.microsoft.com/en-us/windows/wsl/install))
 - Go to the graphical Windows Settings and enable the optional feature `Windows-Subsystem for Linux`